vanilla/docs/content/developer/theme-boilerplate/index.md

 You might want to start taking a look at `src/scss/_variables.scss`.
 There you can find most of the variables you need to customize your theme.

-A good starting point is to create variables containing your brand values on the top of the `_variables.scss`, like colors, font family, sizes, etc. Make sure to use the  `$theme-` namespace to keep things organized.
+A good starting point is to create variables containing your brand values on the top of the `_variables.scss`, like colors, font family, sizes, etc.

 Once your variables are set, you may start customizing!